OpenShot/openshot-qt/doc/introduction.rst

 Introduction
 ============

 We created |openshot| OpenShot™ in 2008, to build a free, open-source video editor for Linux.
-We designed OpenShot to be an easy to use, quick to learn, and powerful video editor.
-Easily cut, slice, and edit any video or film.
+We designed OpenShot to be easy to use, quick to learn and a powerful video editor.
+Quickly cut, slice, and edit any video or film.
 It is now available for:

  *  |linux| Linux® (most distributions)
  *  |mac| Apple® macOS®
  *  |win| Microsoft® Windows®

-Users have downloaded OpenShot millions of times and it continues to grow as a project!
+Users have downloaded OpenShot millions of times, and it continues to grow as a project!
 OpenShot™ Video Editor is an award-winning, open-source video editor that can create stunning videos, films, and animations with an easy-to-use interface and a rich feature-set.

 .. _in_features_ref:
 Features
 --------
 OpenShot Video Editor has many abilities and features, including:

-* Cross-platform (Supports Linux, macOS and Windows)
+* Cross-platform (Supports Linux, macOS, and Windows)
-* Support for many video, audio, and image formats (based on FFmpeg)
+* Support for many videos, audio, and image formats (based on FFmpeg)
 * Powerful curve-based Key frame animations
 * Desktop integration (drag and drop support)
-* Unlimited tracks / layers for video editing
+* Unlimited tracks/layers for video editing
 * Clip resizing, scaling, trimming, snapping, rotation and cutting
 * Video transitions with real-time previews
 * Compositing, image overlays, watermarks